-The music department is a vibrant department where we strive to ensure that all students can access a variety of musical experiences both through curricular and extra-curricular activities.
-We believe that all students should have access to high quality musical experiences and we are passionate about enabling each child to achieve their God-given potential and to have a life in all its fullness.
+The music department is a growing and vibrant environment where all students can access a variety of musical experiences both through curricular and extra-curricular activities.
+We believe that all students should be able to access high quality musical learning and we are passionate about encouraging each student to achieve their God-given potential and to have a life in all its fullness.

-We believe that musical education plays a central role in shaping our sense of our personal, social and cultural identity as well as helping students to learn to express themselves and gain the confidence needed to succeed in their education.
+Musical education plays a central role in shaping our sense of personal, social and cultural identity and, as such, enables students to learn to express themselves and gain the confidence needed to succeed in their education.
 In addition, learning music develops a wide variety of transferable skills and attributes including independence, confidence, perseverance and creativity.

 Key Stage 3

-In Year 7 students learn to read musical notation and use musical vocabulary to describe the effect of music.
-They develop their singing voices and start to gain basic performance skills on keyboard and guitar by performing solos and in small ensembles.
-They have regular opportunities to use their skills in composition activities.
+They develop confidence in their singing voices and start to gain basic performance skills on the keyboard by performing solos and in small ensembles.

 Key Stage 4